BlockhostOfficial/ddos-prot-mc-servers/README.md

 ### For dedicated servers / vps

-If you don't have a hosting for your server yet but you are interested in getting TCPShield, here is a list of hosts that will work great with TCPShield:
+If you don't have a host for your server yet, but you are interested in getting TCPShield, here is a list of hosts that will work great with TCPShield:
 - OVH (Canada)
 - ReliableSite (New York)
 - PhoenixNAP (Ashburn)